yaneyba/my-job-track-admin/docs/ANALYTICS_DASHBOARD_USAGE.md

 - **Device breakdown**: 87.5% desktop, 12.5% mobile usage
 - **Feature tracking** across 11 different features

-> **📅 Important**: Sample data exists but may not fall within the default date range (June-July 2025).
-To see the data, use a broader date range like **2025-01-01 to 2025-12-31** or clear all date filters.
+> **📅 Important**: Sample data exists **only in January 2025** (specifically January 1-15, 2025).
+To see the data, use date range **2025-01-01 to 2025-01-31** or clear all date filters.
+Any date ranges outside of January 2025 will return empty results.

 ### Key Metrics Display
 The overview section shows: